ostin-r/automate-boring-stuff-solutions/README.md

   - Learned how to use the pillow module to add custom text, paste an image onto another, and center text on the page.

 **Chapter 20: Controlling the Mouse & Keyboard with GUI Automation** -Follow-Along Project notes: The follow-along project for this chapter, [form_filler.py](https://github.com/ostin-r/automate-boring-stuff-solutions/blob/main/Chapter%2020/form_filler.py) was a very fun exercise in filling out a google form with a bunch of different data.
 I simplified some lines of code that I wanted to share here.
-The program the author had listed had the following repetitive 'if' block used to fill out a scale of radio button (both code and form pictured below):
+The program the author had listed had the following repetitive 'if' block used to fill out a scale of radio buttons (both code and form pictured below):

 ![image](https://user-images.githubusercontent.com/52502156/119851476-a755f900-becb-11eb-9255-fee523fd1711.png)